josephaxisa/henry/readme.md

 ```

 #### Query Stats
-Checks how many queries were run over the past 30 days and how many of them had to queue, errored or got killed as well as some statistics around runtimes and queuing times.
+Checks how many queries were run over the past 30 days and how many of them errored or got killed as well as some statistics around runtimes times.
+The IDs of queries that took more than 5 times the average query runtime are also outputted.

 #### Scheduled Plans
 Determines the number of scheduled jobs that ran in the past 30 days, how many were successful, how many ran but did not deliver or failed to run altogether.